marc-bernades/HPCFS/README.md

 5. Data output

+The discretization is computed based on meshgrid MATLAB functions, as a consequence the grid is transposed so that x-direction is horizontal on the physical space and y-direction vertical.
+Therefore, the first position of the matrix is for y-direction, second for x-direction and third for z-direction, it is important to consider for plotting and post-processing.
 Based on the user pre-defined timestamp, different snapshots will be saved.
 There will be a pair of files, (i) a file containing the instantaneous fields and (ii) a file containing time-data for each time step up to this instant, these will be the first and second order invariants and kinetic energy.
-The structure of data output will be the name defined plus the timestamp in csv format and the time will be distinguished by "_time" in the end of the file name.
+The structure of data output will be the name defined plus the timestamp in csv format for instanteneous snapshot and the time will be distinguished by "_time" in the end of the file name for the invariants file.

 6. Postprocess